khosronz/SLWMP-Centos/README.md

 SL(A)EMP stands for Secure L(A)EMP.
 It supports latest versions of Debian (Stretch) and CentOS (7.x).
+It will install all necessary binaries for a secure LAMP or LEMP server automatically.

 ## Features

 - Setup a secure webserver config
   - Using the strong cipherlist from https://cipherli.st
-- NGINX OR Apache Support (Only on Debian, on CentOS nginx will be installed)
+- NGINX OR Apache Support (HTTP2 is not supported on Apache on CentOS)
 - Secure your host with a Let's Encrypt certificate
 - Subdomain support
 - Multiple PHP versions (7.0, 7.1, 7.2) running as FPM service